xperrylinn/atomate2-openmm/README.md

 ```

-## Running Test

-From root of repo, run the following command:

-`pytest .`

 # Contributing

 - Open A PR or file a GitHub issue
 - Numpy style documentation
 - Formatting with black

+## Running Test

+From root of repo, run the following command:

+`pytest .`

+All PRs must maintain 100% testing coverage.
+To confirm full test coverage run the following command from the root:

+`pytest --cov=tests --cov-report term-missing`